ben-houghton/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 </a>

 1. Click on the **Deploy to Azure** button to begin the first stage of the deployment.
 The link takes you to the Azure Portal.
-2. Select **Create New** and enter a value such as `uk-official-ad-rg` in the **Resource group** textbox.
+2. Select **Create New** and enter a value such as `uk-official-adds-rg` in the **Resource group** textbox.
 3. Select a region such as `UKSouth` from the **Location** drop down box (All Resource Groups required for this architecture should be in the same Azure region e.g. `UKSouth`.
-4. Do not edit the **Template Root Uri** or the **Parameter Root Uri** text boxes if using the provided parameters.
-If the templates or parameters have been been customised, provide the URLs to the customised files in these textboxes.
+4. Some parameters can be edited in the deployment page.
+If greater customisation is requried this can be down through cloning and editing the templates directly, or in situ by editing the templates by clicking 'Edit template'.
-5. In the **Settings** textboxes, enter the operational Virtual Network name and resource group as entered when creating the networking infrastructure in deployment step 1.
+5. In the **Settings** textboxes, enter the networking resource group as entered when creating the networking infrastructure in deployment step 1.
+6. Enter the Domain settings and Admin credentials.
+7. Review the terms and conditions, then click the **I agree to the terms and conditions stated above* checkbox.
+8. Click on the **Purchase** button.
+9. Check Azure portal notification for a message that the stage of deployment is complete and move on to the next if completed.
+10. If for some reason your deployment fails.
+To avoid incurring cost and orphan resources it is advisable to delete the resource group in its entirety, fix the issue and redeploy the resource groups and template.

 ![alt text](images/create-official-aads-rg.JPG?raw=true "Create ADDS deployment")

-6. Review the terms and conditions, then click the **I agree to the terms and conditions stated above* checkbox.
-7. Click on the **Purchase** button.
-8. Check Azure portal notification for a message that the stage of deployment is complete and move on to the next if completed.
-9. If for some reason your deployment fails.
-To avoid incurring cost and orphan resources it is advisable to delete the resource group in its entirety, fix the issue and redeploy the resource groups and template.

 ## Deploy operational workload infrastructure
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fben-houghton%2Fthreetiertemplate%2Fmaster%2Ftemplates%2Fworkloads.azuredeploy.json" target="_blank">